LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    the most common use context of callback methods.

 **class method**
-   Class methods may be implemented in Logtalk by using a metaclass for the class and defining the class methods in the metaclass.
+   Class methods may be implemented in Logtalk by using a :term:`metaclass` for the class and defining the class methods in the metaclass.
 I.e. class methods are simply instance methods of the class metaclass.

 **class variable**
-   True class variables may be implemented in Logtalk by using a metaclass for the class and defining the class variables in the class.
+   True class variables may be implemented in Logtalk by using a :term:`metaclass` for the class and defining the class variables in the class.
 I.e. class variables are simply instance variables of the class metaclass.
 Shared instance variables may be implemented by using the built-in database methods (which can be used to implement